-- 1. Students who hold a current, valid Illinois PEL are eligible to obtain the School Counselor Endorsement by completing the 60 credit-hour School Counseling Program (48 credit-hour School Counseling program for students admitted to School Counseling prior to 2018), along with passing the #181 Content Test for School Counselors. - 2.
-Students who do not hold a current, valid Illinois PEL are eligible to obtain the PEL with School Counselor Endorsement by completing the 60 credit-hour program AND an additional 12 credit hours (4 courses) in the Departments of Bilingual/Bicultural Education, Literacy, and Special Education, along with passing the #181 Content Test for School Counselors.
+- 1. Students who hold a current, valid Illinois PEL are eligible to obtain the School Counselor Endorsement by completing the 60 credit-hour School Counseling Program along with passing the #235 Content Test for School Counselors. - 2.
+Students who do not hold a current, valid Illinois PEL are eligible to obtain the PEL with School Counselor Endorsement by completing the 60 credit-hour program AND an additional 12 credit hours (4 courses) in the Departments of Bilingual/Bicultural Education, Literacy, and Special Education, along with passing the #235 Content Test for School Counselors.
 These additional courses are listed below:

-Required Courses for all School Counseling Students Hours COUN 410 Seminar in School Counseling 3 COUN 411 Post-Secondary College & Career Counseling 3 COUN 412 Topics in School Counseling 3 COUN 415 Children & Youth in School & Family Systems 3 COUN 425 Diagnosis and Treatment of Addictive Disorders 3 COUN 427 Diagnostic Systems for Counseling 3 COUN 442 Practicum: Group Supervision in School Counseling 3 COUN 462 Internship I: School Counseling 3 COUN 472 Internship II: School Counseling 3 Two Electives (consult with your faculty advisor) 6 Total Hours 33
+Required Courses for all School Counseling Students Hours COUN 410 Seminar in School Counseling 3 COUN 411 Post-Secondary College & Career Counseling 3 COUN 412 Topics in School Counseling 3 COUN 415 Children & Youth in School & Family Systems 3 COUN 442 Practicum: Group Supervision in School Counseling 3 COUN 462 Internship I: School Counseling 3 COUN 472 Internship II: School Counseling 3 Two Electives (consult with your program advisor) 6 Total Hours 27